Decrepit car: North American English

 In North American slang, jalopy, clunker, heap, junker, rust bucket, bucket of bolts, and simply bucket are also used.
 So too are beater—a term especially favored in Canada—and the American urban hooptie, which gained some popularity from the humorous song "My Hooptie" by Sir Mix-a-Lot.

 The word jalopy was once common but is now somewhat archaic.
-Jalopy seems to have replaced flivver, which in the early decades of the 20th century also simply meant "a failure".
-Other early terms for a wreck of a car included heap, tin lizzy (1915) and crate (1927), which probably derived from the WWI pilots' slang for an old, slow and unreliable aeroplane.
+Jalopy seems to have replaced flivver, which in the early decades of the 20th century also simply meant "a failure," and is still often used to refer to a Ford Model T. Other early terms for a wreck of a car included heap, tin lizzy (1915) and crate (1927), which probably derived from the WWI pilots' slang for an old, slow and unreliable aeroplane.
 In the latter half of the 20th century coarser terms became popular, such as shitbox.

 The origin of jalopy is unknown, but the earliest written use that has been found was in 1924.
 It is possible that the longshoremen in New Orleans referred to the scrapped autos destined for scrapyards in Jalapa, Mexico, according to this destination, in which they pronounced the letter J as in English.
 Another possible origin is the French "chaloupe," motorboat, perhaps imitating the sound an old car would make.

 A 1929, definition of jalopy reads as follows: "a cheap make of automobile; an automobile fit only for junking".
 The definition has stayed the same, but it took a while for the spelling to standardize.
 Among the variants have been jallopy, jaloppy, jollopy, jaloopy, jalupie, julappi, jalapa and jaloppie.
 John Steinbeck spelled it gillopy in In Dubious Battle (1936).
 The term was used extensively in the book On the Road by Jack Kerouac, first published in 1957, although written from 1947.